 - It would be nice to foster relationships by providing updates on friends’ activities;

 - It would be nice to incite competition between friends, perhaps based on gameplay milestones or recent performance – how can we use this to motivate players to play one more session?;

 - It would be nice to communicate news on this screen, such as upcoming events or recent updates;

 - It would be nice to give the player a snapshot of their recent performance, such as score per minute and accuracy, and how that compares to their overall average.

 Current Main Menu

 The moodboard was set together with some research on what was futuristic games on the market and how do they present us that look and feel.

 Use Case Map

 While keeping the same identity and colour schemes of Dirty Bomb i rejuvenated the main menu.
-The overall design was made for the eyes to be able to follow on to what to do next, so it feels natural and confortable.
+The overall design was made for the eyes to be able to follow on to what to do next, so it feels natural and comfortable.
 This was the result:

 If you’ve made it this far, thanks for reading.
-I hope this gave you a peek into my design thinking and how I rationalize my decisions, as well as the way I work.
+I hope this gave you a peek into my design thinking and how I rationalise my decisions, as well as the way I work.
 Please leave a like or share to show your appreciation.